Writers

 A holistic artist residing in Penang who cannot see herself living anywhere else, Regina Ibrahim has written 2 novels and some anthologies.

-Regina's work apears in NutMag Volume 2: Coffee or Tea?
+Regina's work appears in NutMag Volume 2: Coffee or Tea?

-Regina's work apears in NutMag Volume 2: Coffee or Tea?
+Regina's work appears in NutMag Volume 2: Coffee or Tea?

 Safiza Yusof is from Petaling Jaya.
 In 2011, she moved to Penang, where she works in one of the kilangs in Bayan Lepas.
 Safiza is a travel writer, a common reader and a Nescafe Tarik lover.
 In her blog, she writes stories inspired by her travels.